asimons04/tesseract/README.md

 ### Modlog
 - [ ] Enhance filtering beyond just community
-- [ ] Collapse sidebar automatically when viewing in table view

 ### Media Handling
 - [ ] Add option to "quick play" from thumbnail in feed.
 If embedded media disabled in feed, thumbnails will have click action replace thumbnail with lazy-loading iframe.
 This _should_ prevent a bunch of iframes from loading until you click the static thumbnail to reveal it while keeping quick/convenient access to media posts without leaving the feed.